Benohene/ya-bible-quiz-project/README.md

 - This section contains a general information about the website.
 - this section also highlight on what user should expect from the website.
 - <strong>INSTRUCTION BUTTON</strong> User can click on the this button to access a POP-UP window for instructions to the quiz.
+- <strong>LEADERBOARD BUTTON</strong> User can click on the this button to access the leaderboard page which contains Username, score and date of the game played.
 - <strong>ENTER THE QUIZ BUTTON</strong> user can click on this button to access navigate to the start screen of the quiz.

 ![Homepage main content](doc/readme-images/homepage-main-content.jpg)